berndfo/istio-mock/README.md

 ### Acquire a Kubernetes cluster on Google Cloud

 Launching cluster on Google Kubernetes Engine, but any Kubernetes cluster is sufficient.

+In the following code we use `mock-1` as cluster and as namespace name, please replace with any cooler name you can come up with.

-On GKE, when the cluster is ready, fetch credentials, which needs the gcloud command line tool
+On GKE, when the cluster is ready, fetch credentials, which utilizes the [gcloud command line tool](https://cloud.google.com/sdk/gcloud/)

-` gcloud container clusters get-credentials mock-1 --region europe-west3-b `
+` gcloud container clusters get-credentials mock-1 --region europe-west3-b ` (assuming cluster running in europe, your's might vary)

 Grant local user full cluster access on the cluster: